Skip to main content

 3. Rasgulla

-A popular favourite that originated from West Bengal in the eastern region of India, the syrupy and spongy snow white balls of Rasgulla are a must-try.
+Both West Bengal and Eastern India lay claim to the syrupy, spongy snow white balls known as rasgulla.
 Made by curdling milk to separate the cheese, or chenna, the delicate cheese is kneaded till smooth and then rolled into soft balls.
 The balls are then gently cooked in a sugar syrup to absorb the sugar as they grow in size into soft, golf ball sized dumplings.
 Served in the accompanying sugar syrup too.

 IMAGE: 123RF